Ready to go

 Mortgage rates

-The location you choose could even affect the mortgage and its interest rate.
-When issuing mortgages, lenders often factor in the difficulty or ease of selling a home given its location, in case of foreclosure.
+The location you choose may affect the interest rate on your mortgage.
+Lenders factor in the difficulty of selling a home given its location in case of foreclosure.

 School